Storm-07/LeetCode-Problems/README.md

 4/7/24 - BuyStockSellStock.java <br />
 This problem is a little difficult to handle at first conceptually, but after looking it over it isn't too hard.
 Only part I don't understand is the first line within the for loop but the rest is easy to grasp. <br />

+5/20/24 - ThirdMaxNumber.java <br />
+Sorry for not updating in a while after being consistent.
+Today's problem is self-explanatory, find the third largest maximum in an array of integers.
+However if there are less than three elements in the array, return the first maximum.
+I had a slightly difficult time with this one but figured it out eventually, it's important to manage your data structures during problems like this.
+To be specific, I needed a hashset to keep track of values that had already been checked and maximum values to update continuously.
+The logic behind this one is tricky but it's a little easier to work backwards when updating values.
+I also learned what the "continue" statement does today.
+It is a java statement that skips a current iteration in a loop.
+Seems pretty helpful. <br />